dmyersturnbull/tyrannosaurus/README.md

 ### Compatibility and problems

 Tyrannosaurus is your average mesozoic-era dinosaur, compatible with Python 3.4+.
 However, you can modify any project it generates as you see fit.

+Note that UTF-8 is assumed in all files.
+Using other encodings may cause issues.

 It's not very intelligent, so it will back up your files first.
-For example, it will make a `.requirements.txt.bak-2020-04-05T152203.1151492`.
+For example, it will make a `.tyrannosaurus-cache/requirements.txt.bak-2020-04-05T152203.1151492`.
 You can tell it to clean up older versions with `tyrannosaurus clean`.

-Please note that lock files for pipenv and poetry are not affected by design.
-Use these tools to manage them.

 ### Building, extending, and contributing